vega/vega/packages/vega-loader/README.md

 The *uri* argument is a value indicating the file to load.
 This is typically either an absolute or relative URL string.
 If running server-side via node.js, this argument might also be a file path (e.g., `'file:///path/to/file.txt'`).

-The *options* object can include the following entries:
-- *baseURL*: A base URL prefix to append to the provided *uri* value.
-This can be useful for applications that load multiple data sets from the same domain.
-- *mode*: A string explicitly indicating the loading mode.
-One of `'file'` (server-side only) or `'http'`.
-If set to `'file'` mode, the *uri* parameter may safely omit a `'file://'` prefix.
-- *defaultProtocol*: The default protocol to use for protocol-relative *uri* values (e.g., `'//vega.github.io'`).
-Defaults to `'http'`.
-- *headers*: An object of key-values indicating custom request headers, used only when loading via HTTP.

 If provided, the *options* argument will be combined with any default options passed to the [loader](#loader) constructor.
 In the case of identical property